 It doesn’t matter whether you are married or single; in your 20s or so close to retirement you can taste it.
 If you are not already actively and aggressively involved in making sure you will be financially secure, it’s time to take the plunge.

 Unfortunately, many women are not doing anything about their situation.
-According to The 2009 Retirement Confidence Surveyconducted by Employee Benefit Research Institute (EBRI), workers whosay they are very confident about having enough money for a comfortable retirement this year hit the lowest level in 2009 (13 percent) since the Retirement Confidence Survey started asking the question in 1993.
+According to The 2009 Retirement Confidence Survey conducted by Employee Benefit Research Institute, workers who say they are very confident about having enough money for a comfortable retirement this year hit the lowest level in 2009 (13 percent) since the Retirement Confidence Survey started asking the question in 1993.

 Plan for a long life.
 If possible, make maximum contributions to qualified plans through work.
 Sacrifice in other areas if necessary.

 Dare to dream.
-By making little sacrifices today, you can lock in the retirement lifestyle and security you want tomorrow, helping to assure that your retirement years are in fact your golden years - safe, secure, free of financial worry.
+By making little sacrifices today, you can help lock in the retirement lifestyle and security you want tomorrow, helping to assure that your retirement years are in fact your golden years—safe, secure, free of financial worry.

 Make maximum contributions.
 Take every advantage of your employer-sponsored 401(k) and other qualified plans and IRAs, as well as saving after-tax dollars in annuities and other financial vehicles.

-Work closely with your husband.
+Work closely with your spouse.
 Remember, odds are that you will outlive him; make sure your financial arrangements reflect that.

 Your future is in your hands.
-Regardless of income, you will be the one who decides your level of financial security in retirement.
 Take charge of your retirement planning today.